English (anglais)

 Akinari’s style is undoubtedly what confers upon the work its permanence.
 He combines the nobility of classical language with a sense of rhythm inherited from , creating a singular music that bewitches the reader.
 The very title, Ugetsu, “rain and moon”, translates this bewitching melody into an image—that of moonlight blurring in the murmur of fine rain, establishing an ideal setting for supernatural manifestations, a spectral world where the boundaries between dream and reality fade.

 An independent artist, Akinari took nearly ten years to polish his masterpiece, a sign of the importance he attached to it.
 An intellectual independence that also manifested itself in his virulent polemics with the other great scholar of his time, Motoori Norinaga, a nationalist before his time.
 While the latter erected Japan’s ancestral myths as “the only truth”, Akinari mocked this ideal by asserting that “in any country, the spirit of the nation is its stench”.
 Thus, this son of a courtesan knew how, through the sole force of his art, to establish himself as a central figure, a “perfect anarchist4The expression is Alfred Jarry’s about Ubu, but it could, by a daring analogy, qualify Akinari’s spirit of complete independence. who, by playing with conventions, brought the fantastic tale to an unequaled degree of refinement.
-His singularities, which required particular courage in a Japanese society that erected conformity as the supreme virtue, did not fail to fascinate Yukio Mishima, who confesses in Modern Japan and the Samurai Ethics (Hagakure nyūmon) to having carried Akinari’s work with him “during the bombings” and admired above all his “deliberate anachronism”.
+His singularities, which required particular courage in a Japanese society that erected conformity as the supreme virtue, did not fail to fascinate Mishima Yukio, who confesses in Modern Japan and the Samurai Ethics (Hagakure nyūmon) to having carried Akinari’s work with him “during the bombings” and admired above all his “deliberate anachronism”.
 The Tales of Rain and Moon are not merely an anthology of the genre; they are a reinvented image of storytelling in the Japanese manner, where the marvelous and the macabre compete with the most delicate poetry, leaving the reader under the lasting charm of a strange and magnificent dream.

 Mappemonde mettant en évidence l’Iran et la France.